marchete/Course-Regular-Expressions-Basics-ES/markdowns/repetitions.md

 ### Other Ranges

-You can use these syntaxes for other types of ranges:
+You can use the following syntax for other types of ranges:

 | Pattern | Description |
 | ------ | ------ |